 Health Tools help you make wise health decisions or take action to improve your health.

-Doctors do not know what causes chronic fatigue syndrome (CFS).
-Some people develop it after having a viral or bacterial infection, such as the flu, but there is no evidence to prove this link.
-Other theories point to the immune system, the nervous system, glands and hormones, and family history.
-But again, there's not enough evidence to prove any connection.
+Other theories point to the immune system, glands and hormones, and family history.
+But again, there's not enough evidence to prove a solid connection.

 - Muscle pain.

 - Joint pain.

 A person with CFS also has two or more of these symptoms:

 - Problems with concentration, short-term memory, or thinking of the right word